Di Nicolios: Life and ministry

-The archbishop asked Nicolios to report to him on the ministry of women and the report was released to the standing committee in 1996.
-The report included results of a survey on women's ministry of clergy and church members.
+In 1994, Goodhew asked Nicolios to report to him on the ministry of women and the report was released to the standing committee in 1996.
 Nicolios found two results significant: majority support amongst clergy for women to be assistant ministers including as teachers, preachers and service leaders; and from women in ministry, the desire for acknowledgement and valuing of their ministries.
-Some recommendations were “That a review of diocesan policies be made by Archdeacon Nicolios in consultation with the Archbishop ......”
-“That a Women’s Advisory Council be established by the Archbishop .....”
-“That the issues raised in this report ..... be promoted for discussion within the Diocese ...”
-Nicolios organised the 1998 Conference on Women's Ministry, proposed by the Archbishop to "encourage and strengthen the ministries of women in our churches".
-Two papers for and against the ordination of women as priests were discussed at that conference.
-Nicolios gave an overview of part time and voluntary work conducted by women in the diocese and other women ministers presented on their work with women.
+Recommendations included: “That a review of diocesan policies be made...
+That a Women’s Advisory Council be established... [and] That the issues raised in this report... be promoted for discussion within the Diocese...”
+Nicolios organised the 1998 Conference on Women's Ministry.
+Two papers for and against the ordination of women as priests were discussed, Nicolios gave an overview of part time and voluntary work conducted by women in the diocese, and other women ministers presented on their work.

 In 2002, Nicolios resigned and became rector of St John's in Diamond Creek, Melbourne.
-The Sydney diocese does not ordain women as priests and the resignation of Nicolios and her subsequent ordination in Melbourne was reportedly a surprise to the Sydney Anglicans including the new archbishop, the Most Revd Peter Jensen, as she had not been an activist for women's ordination.
-However Nicolios and the archbishop have said that she left the Sydney Anglican diocese on good terms.
+The Sydney diocese does not ordain women as priests, and this move was reportedly a surprise to the Sydney Anglicans including the new archbishop, Peter Jensen, as she had not been an activist for women's ordination.
+However Nicolios and the archbishop have said that she left Sydney on good terms.

 In 2009 after the Black Saturday bushfires in Victoria, Nicolios managed local bushfire relief, counselling and support through St John's.

 In April 2019, the 30th anniversary celebration of women's ordination into the diaconate was held at St Andrew’s Cathedral in Sydney.
 Most of the women ordained as deacons in 1989 attended, including Nicolios who gave the main address, preaching on 2 Timothy 4:1-8.